hagege/child_themes/plugins/disable-admin-bar-in-maintenance-mode/readme.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+This plugin adds a "Maintenance Mode Admin Bar" page under the "Settings" menu in the WordPress admin.
+On this page, you can select user roles for which the admin bar will be deactivated during maintenance mode.
+The settings are available under "Settings > Maintenance Mode Admin Bar."

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.